 A feel-good story that showed me numerous things:

-– People love their animals, and not even the baking Boland heat will keep them away from the clinic, which operates on Tuesday and Thursday mornings.
+- Animals are loved, and not even the baking Boland heat will keep them away from the clinic, which operates on Tuesday and Thursday mornings.

 - A qualified and super talented vet gives of her time to offer consultations to the animals that need it most, yet whose family’s can’t afford to pay the full fee.